PierrunoYT/ai-image-to-vector/README.md

 #### Generate Image Tab:
 1. Enter a text prompt describing the image you want to create
-2. Choose a style preset (none, cinematic, creative, vibrant, photographic)
-3. Adjust the width and height of the image (in pixels)
+2. Choose an aspect ratio for your image (e.g., 1:1, 16:9, 3:2)
+3. Select a Magic Prompt option (Auto, On, Off)
+4. Choose a Style Type (None, Auto, General, Realistic, Design)
+5. Select an API Provider (Auto, Replicate, Fal.ai)
-4. Click the "Generate & Vectorize" button
+6. Click the "Generate & Vectorize" button
-5. Wait for the AI to generate your image and vectorize it
+7. Wait for the AI to generate your image and vectorize it
-6. View the generated image and vectorized SVG in the preview areas
+8. View the generated image and vectorized SVG in the preview areas
-7. Download the resulting SVG file
+9. Download the resulting SVG file

 All uploaded and generated images are saved to the `output/uploads` directory, and all vectorized SVGs are saved to the `output/vectors` directory.

 ## Examples

-### Generating an image with Ideogram v3 Quality:
+### Generating an image with Ideogram v3:
 ```
+Available API providers:
+1. Auto (use first available provider)
+2. Replicate
+3. Fal.ai
+Choose an API provider (1-3, default: 1): 1
+Using Replicate as the API provider

 Enter a prompt to generate an image: A beautiful sunset over a mountain landscape

 Available aspect ratios: